mmlabs-mindmaze/mmpack/docs/man/1/mmpack-build_mksource.rst

   update version stored in the generated source package as update since tag named after the version in the specs.

+--stop-on-error
+  When building multiple projects, stop after the first build failure encountered.
+By default, all projects built are attempted, but the global return code will indicate failure if any of the builds fails.

 --help, -h
   Show help and exit